AydenMQ/Machine_Learning_Models/Dummy_Data/README.md

 # Dummy Data to Test Scripts
-Please see attached .csv files to download and teston JupyterLab Scripts
+Please see attached .csv files to download and test on JupyterLab Scripts.
+JupyterLab scripts can be found in the prior folder.